jphill01/HACSim.R/README.md

 Users can implement their own custom species datasets mined from BOLD (not necessarily 5'-COI), but will first need to collapse DNA sequences into haplotypes and then extract the haplotype frequency distribution in order to determine values for **Hstar** and **probs**.
 This can be accomplished in many ways including, but not limited to the R package 'spider' (Brown *et al.*, 2012), or online interfaces such as FaBox (http://users-birc.au.dk/biopv/php/fabox/).
 In general, alignments should be of sufficiently high quality (*i.e.*, non-GenBank, and free of ambiguous/missing nucleotide bases, since these can lead to overestimation of overall haplotype diversity for a given species).

 Aligned and trimmed 652 bp COI barcode sequences for Lake whitefish (*Coregonus clupeaformis*) (Example 2 above) are included for download from this repository.
+The Lake whitefish simulation can alternatively be run via HAC.simrun.R.